|Art||On Campus, Vollzeit|

 Please upload your insurance waiver in English (all pages).

-This course is designed to be taken together with our courses in Terms 2, 3 or 4, to give participants maximum value from their time in Berlin.
+This course is designed to be taken together with our courses in Terms 2 or 3 to give participants maximum value from their time in Berlin.

 Students will learn: